Communication Major B.A.

 What is communication?

-Communication is about understanding how written, verbal and non-verbal meanings are constructed by speakers and audiences, and becoming critical consumers of information.
-Students explore connections and interrelationships among the people, environments, technologies and messages that comprise the social world.
-In this degree program, you’ll take courses in media studies, language and social interaction, and rhetoric, learning how different modes of communication shape understanding and social relations.
-Our goal is to have you graduate as a thoughtful and proficient communication decision-maker, prepared for work in a wide variety of fields, from business and marketing to community organizing and government.
+Communication is the study of efforts to create, share and control meaning.
+Communication occurs in face-to-face contexts, via speech and the body, and through technologies as old as writing and as new as social media.
+In this degree program, students explore the role of communication in relationships between people, cultures, industries and technologies.
+Through courses in rhetoric, media studies, and language and social interaction, students learn how different modes of communication shape understanding and social relations.
+Our goal is to help you become a critically-engaged citizen and skilled communication professional prepared for work in a wide variety of fields, from business and marketing to community organizing and government.

 Why study communication at UNH?